janpeter19/janpeter19/README.md

 No installation needed!

 - **Note 2023-06-01** Now the setup scripts using PyFMI works again.
 They have been updated for Python 3.10 that is now default version for Colab VM since a few weeks.
 The scripts for FMPy are more robust.
 Further here are a few new repositories with preliminary notebooks:
-* BPL_YEAST_COB_Batch - illustrate constraint-based modelling and simulation with FMU and Optlang.
+* BPL_YEAST_COB_Batch - illustrate constraint-based modelling and simulation with FMU and Optlang in combination.
 * BPL_IEC_operation - show downstream ion exchange chromatography in operation in several typical situations
 * BPL_IEC_validation - show downstrean ion exchange chromatograph show similarity with original work These notebooks show something of the width of using Bioprocess Library framework for simulation of bioprocesses.

-The notebooks will be updated with more explaining text gradually during the coming weeks.
+* The notebooks will be updated with more explaining text gradually during the coming weeks.
 Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).

 - 💞️ I’m looking to collaborate on expanding the examples of use of Colab.
 I also tailor-make models of biotechnical processes for your needs on a consultancey basis.
 Digital Twins is a catchword these days and that is what I do!